Karpova-Lab/cerebro/Documentation_src/source/Overview.rst

   * **Wirelessly Adjustable Waveforms** - Cerebro can be produce :ref:`customizable waveforms<waveform parameters>` with 1ms resolution.
 The waveform parameters can be adjusted wirelessly, even while the animal is behaving.

 Laser Diodes
   * **High Power** - Laser diodes are more powerful than LEDs.
-Instead of using a LED coupled to a large fiber, you can use a laser diode coupled to smaller fiber and get equivalent light power output but with reduced brain tissue damage.
+Instead of using an LED coupled to a large fiber, you can use a laser diode coupled to smaller fiber and get equivalent light power output but with reduced brain tissue damage.
-  * **Independent Bilateral Control** -  Each laser diode has its own control circuitry, enabling you to turn on either diode at different times and/or different intensities.
+  * **Independent Bilateral Control of Intensity** -  Each laser diode has its own control circuitry, enabling you to turn on either diode at different times and/or different intensities.
+Intensity ramp-downs can be used to prevent post illumination rebounds in neural activity (https://www.cell.com/neuron/pdf/S0896-6273(17)30602-5.pdf).

 .. **Technical Specifications**
 ..
 .. .. csv-table::